yali2021/stop_ec2_instances/README.md

-Loop through each region and automatically stop ec2 instances in each region.
+Loop through each region and automatically stop the running ec2 instances in each region.